Skip to main content

 Strategic Recruitment and Hiring

-The White House’s Joining Forces initiative, led by First Lady Jill Biden, supports military and veteran spouses, caregivers, and survivors, with a focus on military spouse economic opportunity, military child education, and health and well-being.
-To help achieve this mission, A Guide to Recruiting and Hiring Military Spouses was created to ensure Federal hiring managers are better equipped with available resources they can leverage to support the military-connected community best.
+Guide to Recruiting and Hiring Military Spouses supports military and veteran spouses, caregivers, and survivors, with a focus on military spouse economic opportunity, military child education, and health and well-being.
+The Guide was created to ensure Federal hiring managers are better equipped with available resources they can leverage to support the military-connected community.

 The Military Spouse Noncompetitive Appointing Authority allows agencies to appoint certain military spouses without using traditional competitive examining procedures.
 Agencies can choose to use this authority when filling competitive service positions on a temporary (not to exceed 1 year), term (more than 1 year but not more than 4 years), or permanent basis.
 The authority does not entitle spouses to an appointment over any other applicant– it is used at the discretion of an agency.